-- Support members with the implementation of WTO Agreement on Trade Facilitation (TFA)
+- Support Members with the implementation of relevant regional trade agreements.

 Overall Objective: To promote fair and eficient revenue collection

-Develop and and promote standard guidelines and tools on revenue collection
+Develop and promote standard guidelines and tools on revenue collection

 Increase Customs and excise compliance and improve data analytical capability